UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-27-team35-super-resolution.md

 ---
 layout: post
 comments: true
-title: Evolution of Image Super-Resolution Techniques
+title: Deep Learning-Based Single Image Super-Resolution Techniques
 author: Ethan Truong, Archisha Datta
 date: 2022-01-28
 ---

 > Image super-resolution is a process used to upscale low-resolution images to higher resolution images while preserving texture and semantic data.
 We will outline how state-of-the art techniques have evolved over the last decade and compare each model to its predecessor.
-We will also implement the CNN-based approach to super-resolution and test it on our own images.
+We will also show PyTorch implementations of some detailed models.

 <!--more-->